hpcuantwerpen/UAntwerpen-easyconfigs/b/buildtools/README.md

 * We did add EBROOT and EBVERSION variables for all components for increased compatibility with standard EasysBuild-generated modules (in case those variables would, e.g., be used in EasyBlocks for certain software packages).
+* Added re2c to the bundle.

 Versions used:
 * Byacc 20191125
 * Flex 2.6.4
+* re2c 1.3
 * git 2.26.0
 * GNU Autoconf 2.69
 * GNU Automake 1.16.2